ChessTournamentManager/Documentation/Research/Database Research.md

 **How popular is Redis?**

 Redis is widely used by developers.
-It is the sixth most popular database according to [db-engines.com](https://db-engines.com/en/system/Redis) and the most popular key-value store.
+It is the 6th most popular database according to [db-engines.com](https://db-engines.com/en/system/Redis) and the most popular key-value store.
 Many cloud services such as AWS and Google Cloud provide Redis as a cloud service.
 There are also lots of articles and videos available online about Redis.

 **Which large companies use Redis?**